tappasarn/ci-hands-on-workshop/documentation/codeQuality/README.md

 12. Rerun the analyze command again !

 ## More problems !
-We have said early on that SonarCloud does not only analyze your code base, however it actually reports the unit test coverage of our project.
+We have said earlier that SonarCloud does not only analyze your code base, but also reports the unit test coverage of our project.

-Having unit test coverage helps us to have visibility on how trustful our software is.
-With test coverage report, we should be able to easily tell where unit test are missing and priority them in the development team.
+Having unit test coverage shows us how trustful our software is.
+With test coverage report, we should be able to easily tell where unit test are missing and prioritize them in the development team.

 However, right now, even we have added some unit test in the beginning of this workshop SonarCloud still reports 0% coverage for our project.